Coulomb chronometry to probe the decay mechanism of hot nuclei

-To translate $\delta v$ in terms of inter-splitting time $\delta t$, we performed Coulomb trajectory calculations for punctual charges, which simulate sequential break-ups using mean charges given in Tab.\ref{tab:charges}.
-The initial conditions of the calculation were chosen in order to reproduce the systematics of asymmetric fission \cite{Hinde1987318}: for each step the two fissioning fragments were separated by a distance $d_{ij} = r_0(A_i^{1/3}+A_j^{1/3})$ with $r_0=1.9$ fm. $\delta v$ is then computed by varying $\delta t$.
+To translate $\delta v$ in terms of inter-splitting time $\delta t$, we performed Coulomb trajectory calculations for point charges, which simulate sequential break-ups using mean charges given in Tab.\ref{tab:charges}.
+The initial conditions of the calculation were chosen in order to reproduce the systematics of asymmetric fission \cite{Hinde1987318}: for each step the two fissioning fragments were separated by a distance $d_{ij} = r_0(A_i^{1/3}+A_j^{1/3})$ with $r_0=1.9$ fm. $\delta v$ is then computed by varying $\delta t$ to get the calibration function presented in Fig.\ref{fig:dvdt}.

 Finally, we obtained the evolution of the inter-splitting time as a function of the beam energy (Fig.\ref{fig:dte}).
-The vertical error bars in Fig.\ref{fig:dte} reflect the statistical uncertainties on the measurement of $\delta v$ (Fig.\ref{fig:vt}(b)) and take into account variations of the initial conditions in the trajectory calculations ($r_0 = 1.9-1.5$ fm).
+The vertical error bars in Fig.\ref{fig:dte} reflect the statistical uncertainties on the measurement of $\delta v$ (Fig.\ref{fig:vt}) and take into account variations of the initial conditions in the trajectory calculations: $r_0 = 1.9-1.5$ fm (see Fig.\ref{fig:dvdt}).
 We verified that the experimental apparatus does not introduce significant systematic errors on the average values.